cfrg/draft-irtf-cfrg-voprf/draft-sullivan-cfrg-voprf.md

 Input:

  k: Signer secret key.
- G: Public generator of group GG.
+ G: Public generator of GG.
  Y: Signer public key (= kG).
- M: Point in GG.
+ M: An element in GG.
- Z: Point in GG.
+ Z: An element in GG.
  H_3: A hash function from GG to {0,1}^L, modelled as a random oracle.

 Output: